 Articles

-Fireworks Missing From England Win Posted over 10 years ago
+Fireworks Missing From England Win Posted about 11 years ago

 Fans hoping for some timely fireworks from England against Australia at Twickenham on Saturday were left sadly disappointed as the fuse fizzled out on a damp day at HQ.
 The home side’s scrappy win may have made it eight wins out of nine, five wins in a row at home and back-to-back victories over southern hemisphere opposition but those welcome stats and the result itself cannot hide the shortcomings evident in their performance.